-SMCC provides in-person counseling, at no cost, to actively enrolled students at both the South Portland and Midcoast Campuses.
+SMCC provides in-person counseling, at no cost, to students at both the South Portland and Midcoast Campuses.
 Brief, supportive counseling can help you manage a wide variety of challenges.
 Through counseling you can manage personal stress, discuss symptoms that concern you, and more fully engage with your education, work and social life.
-To request a confidential meeting you may call, email or stop by the office from 8 a.m.-5 p.m., Monday through Friday.
+To request a confidential meeting you should call Sweetser at 1-800-434-3000 and identify yourself as an SMCC student.